NightmareXIV/AntiAfkKick/README.md

 Download link: https://github.com/NightmareXIV/AntiAfkKick/releases/download/2.1.0.4/AntiAfkKick-Standalone.exe
 ## This plugin is feature complete
+- This plugin has all major features implemented and there are no plans to add new ones;
+- Existing features are still open for improvement;
-This means that everything that was planned for this plugin is implemented and there are no plans to add any more functions.
-The plugin is still being maintained and updated and bugs are being fixed, but no new feature requests are accepted.
-New features can still be implemented either via direct commission request or through patron votes.
+- Any bugs will be fixed and plugin will be updated and maintained;
+- New features can still be implemented via direct commission request or through patron votes during feature campaigns.

+This state is not permanent and can be changed in future.
+Feel free to still leave your feature request!